 The V engine is a newer generation compact engine design.
 This engine construction places the cylinders at an angle instead of in a straight line.
 The angle between the cylinders varies from 60 to 90 degrees.
 The angle between the cylinders forms a ‘V’ shape.
 And that is why this engine is called the ‘V’ type engine.

 The ‘V’ engines have a complex design.
 Hence, they carry higher manufacturing costs than an InLine engine of similar capacity.
-The 2-cylinder ‘V’, also known as ‘V-Twin’; is typically used for high-end sports-bikes and cruisers.
+The 2-cylinder ‘V’, is also known as the ‘V-Twin’.
+The manufacturers typically employ them for high-end sports bikes and cruisers.
 On the other hand, high-end super-bikes use a V-4 design.
 The high-end cars such as saloons, sports-cars and SUVs commonly employ the ‘V6’ and ‘V8’ and ‘V12’ designs.

 Most C segment passenger cars such as large family sedans, SUVs and sports-cars etc. make use of 'V' type engines.
 Some of the cars with this type of engine include Toyota Camry 3.0L, Mercedes Benz E 400 Cabriolet, C63 S AMG, E 63 AMG, G 63 AMG, GL 63 AMG, some of the BMW 5 series, 6 series & 7 series models and Ferrari 458 Speciale, Spider, 488 GTS, California T models.
 Cars with 'V' type engine in the SUV segment are: Toyota Land Cruiser, Land Rover Discovery-4, Range rover, and Audi Q5, Q7 etc. available in India.

 - Smallest of all the eight-cylinder engines

 - The low position of bonnet helps in better aerodynamics

 - Increases primary balance & reduces vibrations